How to Buy Life Insurance in Canada: 7 Easy Steps

 • Broker: A life insurance broker can also source quotes from various providers.
 You must read this article if you want to find the best life insurance broker in Canada.

-Step 5: Complete the Life Insurance Application in Canada
+Step 5: Complete the Life Insurance Application

 Here’s what the application process typically involves: